NedSlider/teatPackage.jl/manual/manual.markdown

 The key word, *ModelEvents*, must be followed by a colon, and then the name of the file which contains definitions for a set of ModelEvents.
-The format of this file is defined in Appendix C.
+The format of this file is defined in Appendix 3.

 The ModelEvents file is used to create all model Events dynamically (at run time) by using the data and functions defined in this file to create